 THE INSTRUCTOR TEAM

-Originally from Finland, Mia has studied the regenerative practices of earth based cultures around the world and has been mentoring children and adults for almost 20 years.
+Originally from Finland, Mia has studied the regenerative practices of earth based cultures around the world and has been teaching children and adults for over 20 years.
 She directed and co-founded the Bay Area branch of Trackers Earth, managed several outdoor education programs, and taught nature education in many California schools.
 She is the co-author of “The Bay Area Forager”, a guide to edible wild plants of the Bay Area.
 She has served on the board of non-profits including Sustainable Fairfax and Circlecenter and been an elected member of the Fairfax Open Space Committee.
 Mia’s deep knowledge of the local environment stems from hands-on experience outdoors.
 She has spent countless hours studying the flora, fauna and ecology of Marin.
 Mia brings a rich background of life-skills to her classes and has taught a variety of topics including animal tracking, nature awareness, survival skills, bird language, art, music, english as a second language, special education and conflict resolution to name just a few.
 Mia has been a featured expert in articles and films including Time Magazine and the Travel Channel’s “Wild Within”.
-Mia lives at Tara Firma Farms with her nature loving son, and is passionate about meeting our basic needs of food, water, shelter and connection in a balanced way with our environment.
+Mia lives at Tara Firma Farms with her husband and two children and is passionate about meeting our basic needs of food, water, shelter and connection in a balanced way with our environment.
 You can read more about Mia on her website www.miaandler.com.